amalendu315/flutter_tuitorial_ecommerce_app/README.md

-# FLUTTER TUITORIAL ECOMMERCE APP WITH FIREBASE
+# FLUTTER TUTORIAL ECOMMERCE APP WITH FIREBASE

 In this project I am gonna master the art of developing a complete flutter eCommerce app with Firebase as a backend.
 Modern eCommerce app UI and much more.